ricko2001/Genealogy-scripts/RM -Change source template/ReadMe.txt

-If no report file is generated and the black command console window closes before you can read it, try first opening a command line console and then running the exe or py file from the command line.
+If no report file is generated and the black command console window closes before you can read it, try first opening a command line console and then running the py file from the command line.
 The window will not close and you'll be able to read any error messages.

 =========-